AMoose2048/crypto_partially_working/README.md

 - [x] Decrypting*
 - [ ] Fastboot is iffy.
 Use bootloader as fastboot instead
 - [ ] CPU temp
+- [ ] Flashlight, no, this is not the environment for it
+- [ ] Haptics, same as above.
 - [ ] Flashing GSI.
 Untested as this was never my intention